-The business development recommendations are also intended to implement the 2030 Comprehensive Plan by promoting the efficient utilization of existing and planned land areas and transportation networks.
+The business development section of the Plan provides recommendations that are also intended to implement the Comprehensive Plan by promoting the efficient utilization of existing and planned land areas and transportation networks.
 Further, the recommendations promote commercial, industrial, and employment land use areas to assure the County's desired taxable value ratio of 25 percent commercial/industrial to 75 percent residential and other land use is achieved.

-The Plan provides for new industrial park and employment center areas to match the Economic Development Commission's vision for this portion of Frederick County.
+The Plan provides for new industrial park and employment center areas to match the Frederick County Economic Development Authority's (EDA) vision for this portion of Frederick County.

-The Plan identifies a prime area for Mixed Use development, the Sherando Center, to capitalize on future commercial and employment opportunities.
-In addition, areas are identified for neighborhood village commercial use, including retail, to accommodate existing residential communities.
+The Plan identifies a prime area for mixed use development, the Sherando Center, to capitalize on future commercial and employment opportunities.
+In addition, areas are identified for neighborhood village commercial use, to accommodate the needs of existing residential communities.

-The relocation of the Exit 307 Interchange on interstate 81 provides a significant commercial opportunity that the Plan seeks to take advantage of by identifying the Interstate Commercial @ 307 area of land use.
+The relocation of the Exit 307 Interchange on Interstate 81 provides a significant commercial opportunity that the Plan seeks to take advantage of by identifying the interstate commercial at Exit 307 area of land use.

-The business development recommendations identified desirable business types to draw to the area.
-Including, but not limited to;
+The business development recommendations desirable business types to draw to the area.
+Including, but not limited to:

-Light Industrial/High Tech targeted businesses.

-- Lodging / Event / Dining along the Route 522 corridor and at the interstate. - Home Office (versus home based) - Fast-Casual Dining (EG Panera, Chipotle) - Higher-end dining (Chain and Local businesses) as well as casual Pub's and Cafes. - Premium Grocery & Retail in the UDA Center area (EG Wegman's)
+- Light Industrial/High Tech targeted businesses - Lodging / Event / Dining along the Route 522 corridor and at the interstate - Fast-Casual Dining (EG Panera, Chipotle) - Higher-end Dining (chain and Local businesses) as well as casual pubs and cafes - Premium Grocery & Retail in the UDA Center area (EG Wegman's)